 The four Thematic Priority areas being proposed are aimed at grouping related areas together with the sole purpose of building synergies, better coordination and achieving management efficiencies in the work of BDT, resulting in optimal resource allocation and use.
 The Supporting Components within each of the Thematic Priority areas will facilitate the implementation of work by the Director of the Telecommunication Development Bureau (BDT) in the same way programmes in the past were used as an implementation vehicle of activities, projects, and initiatives.

-The proposed four Thematic Priorities will in essence become the ITU-D Strategic Plan Objectives and the Supporting Components will become the Outputs in the Strategic Plan.
+The proposed four Thematic Priorities will guide the framing of the ITU-D Strategic Plan Objectives and the Supporting Components will become the Outputs in the Strategic Plan.
 The proposed Supporting Components which will be finalized during the drafting of both the Action Plan and the Strategic Plan, will take into account the existing Outputs under the Buenos Aires Action Plan while leaving flexibility to further refine existing and new topics.
 Please note that a list of Supporting Components has been added under each Thematic Priority as examples.

 [BDT] Thematic Priorities